Make your ideas reality with the SNSF!

 Needless to say, several applicants are allowed should this be essential for achieving the project goals.
 All applicants will be equally responsible for the project and will need to make a substantial contribution to it.
-Having said that, the SNSF generally does prefer to have as few applicants as possible per project - ideally only one - so that the responsibilities are clear.
-It plans to continue funding collaborations, however.
 Persons who participate in the project without being responsible for it will be given project partner status.

 6f) Can I participate in a project run by a colleague of mine?

 If you have planned the project together with a colleague and if you are responsible for a substantial share of the research work, you should participate as applicant.
 The project will then be yours as well.
 If your work will not make a substantial contribution to the project, and if you are not responsible for the project or the project idea to any significant degree, the role of project partner will be more suitable for you.